Table of Contents |

 Located at 396 N Main Street in downtown Franklin, The Flying Frog Bed and Breakfast is a lovely, historic establishment, owned and operated by Warren and his wife Sharon Isselhardt.

 With its old-world charm, this place offers a nice getaway from the hustle and bustle of Indianapolis life.
-One of the bedrooms, the “Giovanni Room,” offers an aged Tuscan vibe,with a draped king-size and distressed golden walls that resemble aged Tuscan plaster.
+One of the bedrooms, the “Giovanni Room,” offers an aged Tuscan vibe, with a draped king-size and distressed golden wall that resemble aged Tuscan plaster.

 Another common room is furnished with tables and chairs, and is a nice place to play cards or board games.